- Buskers on Fremont Street are awarded 2-hour blocks of time in one of 38 circles via a lottery run by the City of Las

 - How do buskers reserve a circle on Fremont Street?

 - How do they stay in the good graces of the authorities?

 - Why are they allowed at all?

 See Also: Staying on Fremont Street vs. the Strip.
-We compare what makes them different.
+I compare the differences.

 Tipping Street Performers

 It’s important to point out that performers on Fremont Street, or the Las Vegas Strip for that matter, can’t charge a fee.
 They rely on tips and it is always up to the patron what, if anything, will be paid.

 Performers are often criticized for aggressively demanding tips or shaming those that don’t tip adequately by making a scene.